Codyvanzandt/beautiful-jekyll/_posts/2018-08-19-bcts-functions.md

 Programs made up of small, powerful functions are easier to understand, easier to test, and easier to maintain.

 Check out this big ol' function.
 No need to get too involved with it.
-It is, after all fake.
+It is, after all, fake.
 But glance through it and get the gist.

 ```python